altanner/graphical-data-apps/site-build/content/_index.md

 - Check back in spring 2023!
 {{< /admonition >}}

-*Welcome to this workshop on data visualisation using Streamlit.
+*Welcome to this workshop on Graphical Data Apps in Python.
 These pages can be followed in your own time, but also guide our training workshop.*

 Researchers and students often work with data, interpret through visualisation, and communicate findings with others.
 Data apps are an ideal medium for this: a data app is an open, publicly-accessible web page for data science, requiring no specialist skills from the user.
 Typically, creating such pages demands knowledge of JavaScript, HTML and CSS - languages that can be challenging, and are not widely-used in research and education.